MALABA

 the question whether a person challenging the constitutionality of

-legislation is required, under s 38(d) of the Constitution of the
+legislation is required, under section 38(d) of the Constitution of

 fundamental right of a particular person, the learned authors of